Haoxiqiang/kotlin-json-benchmark/README.md

 But...

-* When the app receive the data from server and create object with the value.
+* The app receive the data from server and create object with the value only once.
 * Why the libs is so faster than origin JSONObject operate?

 I thought the result is not suitable the sense of the android platform.